ericjonesdev/portfolio-four-project/README.md

 - Much of the coding and testing relies heavily on information in the 'I Think Therefore I Blog' walkthrough in the Code Institute Fullstack Frameworks Modules.
   Functionality such as the like comment were gleaned/utilized from that.
-- Code to implement site Bootsrap was also taken from the walkthrough.
+- Code to implement site Bootsrtap was also taken from the walkthrough.

 ### Coding, Troubleshooting and Inspiration